Capital Credits

 Cooperative "margin" is any money left over after all operating costs have been paid.
 As a member of SBEC, part of that margin is allocated to the member based on the number of kilowatt hours that the member used for the year.

-The retirement (disbursement) of capital credits is determined each year by a Board of Directors selected by the membership.
+The retirement (disbursement) of capital credits is determined each year by the Board of Directors selected by the membership.
 The retirement varies and is based on the equity necessary to maintain financial soundness of the cooperative.

 If you no longer have service with SBEC and change your address, please contact the cooperative with the new information.